There are some gorgeous temples for the Church of Jesus Christ of Latter-Day Saints spread all across your favorite vacation spots in Europe.

 Madrid, Spain Temple

 As the 56th operating temple, this temple is part of a complex with the Spain MTC (missionary training center), stake center, and a housing facility for the temple patron.
 The entire complex is often referred to as the "Temple Square of Madrid" and is a favorite highlight when visiting this beautiful city.
-Get details about visiting the Madrid temple here.
-And while you're in Spain, you should probably hop over to see Valencia and Barcelona, too.
+Get details about visiting the Madrid temple here ... and get the highlights of Madrid here.

 The Hague, Netherlands Temple